-During the HOLD operation, the Serial Data Output (SO) is high impedance when Hold# pin goes low and will keep high impedance until Hold# pin goes high and SCLK goes low.
-The Serial Data Input (SI) is don't care if both Serial Clock (SCLK) and Hold# pin goes low and will keep the state until SCLK goes low and Hold# pin goes high.
+The Serial Data Output (SO) is high impedance, both Serial Data Input (SI) and Serial Clock (SCLK) are don't care during the HOLD operation.
 If Chip Select (CS#) drives high during HOLD operation, it will reset the internal logic of the device.
 To re-start communication with chip, the HOLD# must be at high and CS# must be at low.